Confraternities in Nigeria: History

-Origin
+Origins

 In 1952, author Wole Soyinka (later a Nobel Prize winner) and a group of six friends formed the Pyrate Confraternity at the elite University College, Ibadan, then part of the University of London.
 They dubbed themselves "Magnificent Seven" (G7).
 Soyinka and his confraternity peers observed that the university was dominated by wealthy students associated with the colonial government and a few poorer students who often mimicked the wealthy students; meanwhile, campus social life was dictated by tribal affiliation.

 Soyinka would later note that the Pyrates wanted to differentiate themselves from "stodgy establishment and its pretentious products in a new educational institution different from a culture of the hypocritical and affluent middle class, different from alienated colonial aristocrats".
 The organization adopted the motto "Against all conventions", used the skull and crossbones as their logo, while members adopted pirate-themed confraternity names such as "Cap'n Blood" and "Long John Silver".
 Roughly analogous to the fraternities and sororities of North America, the confraternity proved popular among students.

-For almost twenty years, the Pyrates were the only confraternity on Nigerian campuses.
+The Supreme Eiye Confraternity, also known as the National Association of Airlords (NAA), formed in 1963 at the University of Ibadan, making it the second oldest confraternity after the Pyrate Confraternity.